-There are a number of possible advantages to you for having an interest only mortgage, but it is important to understand the risks.
+There are several possible advantages to you for having part of your mortgage on an interest only basis, but it is important to understand the risks.

 Very few strategies can offer a guarantee to repay your mortgage in full.
 Most forms of investment carry a risk of losing some or all your capital or not performing as expected.
 If your strategy does not cover the full amount of your mortgage, you will be responsible for paying the difference.